openforis/sepal-doc/docs/source/setup/presentation.rst

 -   **Optical Mosaic** allows you to create a mosaic using Landsat and/or Sentinel 2 data.
 This is what we will do in Exercise 1.2.
 -   **Radar Mosaic** allows you to create a mosaic using Sentinel 1 data.
+-   **Planet Mosaic** allows you to create a mosaic using NICFI / Planet basemaps (if you have permission from NICFI / Planet).
 -   **Classification** allows you to use a random forest model to classify images from SEPAL or GEE.
 This will be the focus of Module 2.
 -   **Time Series** allows you to download time series information to your SEPAL storage.
+-   **CCDC** create a CCDC asset from a time series.
+-   **CCDC Slice** create a slice of a CCDC asset for a specific date or date range.
+-   **Class Change** create a class change map from two categorical images, either SEPAL recipes or GEE assets.
+-   **Index Change** create an index change map from two single-band images, either SEPAL recipes or GEE assets.
+-   **Remapping** remap categorical or continuous image bands into new categories.

 When you click on one of these options, it will open a new tab with the GUI interface that allows you to specify your desired options.

 Files Tab
 ^^^^^^^^^

 Click the green :code:`Files` tab on the left side of the window.
-This will display all of your files in SEPAL.
+This will display all of your files stored in your SEPAL workspace.

 For example, click the :code:`downloads` folder to expand it.
 This will display the folders containing any of the data you have downloaded in SEPAL.
 If you have not downloaded mosaics in SEPAL yet, then this folder will be empty.